 E-mail bulletins are sent to the Network four times a year, to deepen the network, and further engage its members.

-Ndjodi Ndeunyema, Linacre student & President, Oxford University Africa Society, 2017-2018
+- Ndjodi Ndeunyema, Linacre DPhil student (Law) & President, Oxford University African Society, 2017-18

 Also key to Linacre’s African Network is TEST for Africa, the educational charity set up in 2008 by Old Member and Honorary Fellow Dr Keith Lloyd (1967) along with Linacre Old Members in Africa who forms its trustees.
 The TEST chair is Dr Nick Brown, Principal.
 To date this charity has funded hundreds of scholarships for students in Ghana, Malawi and Uganda.
 Its aim is to aid the social and economic development of Africa by enabling bright but needy students to receive undergraduate education at local public Universities and Polytechnics against their personal pledge to work for the benefit of their communities and their nation upon graduation.

 For more information about Linacre’s African Network, and with your ideas and offers of help, contact Anne Keene .

 Inaugural gathering of African Network, Autumn 2016, Nadel Room